Leibgo/LearnGit/README.txt

 wuyuqing
 i start git repository in linux. loubei make a conflict new branch in linux.
-IDSFDFSSDF
 TEST IS TESTING
-iiii
+先commit 再 pull 最后push